michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0128.md

 ### Definition
 - v: design anew, make a new design for
 ### Family
-redesign: redesigned, redesigning, redesigns+;design: designed, designer, designing, designs, redesign;designed: designedly, undesigned;designer: designers;designing: designingly, designings;undesigned: undesignedly
+- redesign: redesigned, redesigning, redesigns+
+- design: designed, designer, designing, designs, redesign
+- designed: designedly, undesigned
+- designer: designers
+- designing: designingly, designings
+- undesigned: undesignedly
 ### Examples
 - Whether you’re looking for a single statement piece or to redesign your home, 14th Street NW is a haven for furniture seekers.
 - A quick redesign incorporated the Nebraska sower with his hands properly placed.